How changes to Implied Volatility impacts option prices

 At, or very close to expiry, the impact of IV on the price of an option is very low (the option’s value will be from its intrinsic value only).
 At expiry, In-The-Money (ITM) options will be worth the difference between their strike price and the underlying stock price.
 Out-of-The-Money (OTM) options will be worthless.

-TSLA dropping from an IV of 73 to 60 is a 16% drop in IV, and still had plenty of time left til expiry.
+TSLA dropping from an IV of 73 to 60 is a 16% drop in IV, and the option still had plenty of time left til expiry.

 - Remaining time til expiry